azborgonovo/just-enough-docs/README.md

 ## Important docs for .NET Class Libraries

-### 7 - XML comments of public types
+### 7 - XML comments of public types and members

 It is essential that developers have useful and immediate feedback when coding against an API.
-This is usually achieved with an IDE with  code completion capabilities.
-In Visual Studio this is named [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense).
+This is usually achieved with an IDE with code-completion capabilities.
+In Visual Studio that is called [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense).

 When providing .NET Class Libraries, do provide useful information of all your public types by exporting the [XML comments](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) to your consumers.